-PNE’s Assistant Sport Scientist Luke Hemmings certainly knows a thing or two about the human body – it’s mechanics; what it’s capable of; and how best to look after it, but his next planned challenge in 2018 is tough enough to challenge the very fittest to their limits.
+PNE’s assistant sport scientist Luke Hemmings certainly knows a thing or two about the human body – it’s mechanics; what it’s capable of; and how best to look after it, but his upcoming challenge is tough enough to challenge the very fittest to their limits.

 Luke will travel the whole length of the Island of Great Britain, from John O’Groats to Land’s End using only the means of his bicycle covering 875 miles in the process, a popular challenge amongst keen fundraising enthusiasts.

 That in itself can be considered an extremely daunting challenge, but Luke plans on going one step further by then travelling from Land’s End to Dover, covering a further 356 miles just by foot!

 Luke will cycle 125 miles via his bike everyday for seven days before taking part in 14 marathons in 14 days.

 The sheer scale of Luke’s challenge is the equivalent of completing Preston’s Guild Wheel 58 times, or covering 24,000 football pitches, and Luke aims to complete the trip in just three weeks, starting on June 1st 2018.

 Admittedly, Luke is usually on the other side of the treatment table, but believes his work with Preston North End is almost the perfect preparation to conquering such a huge feat.

 “Through working at the club, you know how to look after yourself so that’s something I’ve had to step up a lot - because I’m training a lot more, you have to look after your body a lot more as well so foam rolling and ice baths are becoming quite regular.

 “To help prepare, I’ve been riding and running as much as I can.
 Because there’s that many miles, I don’t think you can just train for 14 marathons in 14 days so you’ve just got to get as much time on your feet and on the bike as you can.”